 Bat Bugs vs. Bed Bugs

-This page is a general guide that distinguishes the differences between bat bugs and bed bugs.
-Both of these pests should not directly be contacted nor should furniture be moved until bed bugs are eliminated.
-To remove bat bugs and bed bugs from your home then follow the links within this DIY guide and use the recommended products for complete control.
+This page is a general guide that distinguishes between bats and bed bugs.
+Neither pest should be directly contacted, and furniture should not be moved until bed bugs are eliminated.
+To remove bats and bed bugs from your home, follow the links within this DIY guide and use the recommended products for complete control.

 For some homeowners, they have an unfortunate association with bed bugs.
-With their ability to hide deep within interior walls, voids, and ability to quickly multiply makes them a hard pest to eliminate.
-However, despite homeowners long term battle with bed bugs their is another species of pests some homes may encounter, which is the bat bug.
+Their ability to hide deep within interior walls and voids and multiply quickly makes them a hard pest to eliminate.
+However, despite homeowners' long-term battle with bed bugs, some homes may encounter another species of pest: the bat bug.

-Like their relatives, bat bugs will hitch-hike into homes by attaching themselves onto bats then traveling off these animals into areas where they roost.
-Eventually, some bats can find their way into your homes chimneys, attics, and basements.
-Belonging to same scientific family Cimicidae, bat bugs and bed bugs have key differences in habitat, food source, and some features.
+Like their relatives, bat bugs will hitch-hike into homes by attaching themselves to bats and then traveling off these animals into areas where they roost.
+Eventually, some bats can find their way into your home's chimneys, attics, and basements.
+Belonging to the same scientific family, Cimicidae, bat bugs, and bed bugs have key differences in habitat, food source, and some features.

-An important distinction of bat bugs is their lack of insecticide resistant mutations, likely because these pests have not been consistently exposed to pesticide treatments like bed bugs.
-Read on to learn more about bat bugs and bed bugs in order to effectively eliminate them from your home by following the tips and products suggested throughout this DIY guide.
+An important distinction of bat bugs is their lack of insecticide-resistant mutations, likely because these pests have not been consistently exposed to pesticide treatments like bed bugs.
+Read on to learn more about bat bugs and bed bugs so that you can effectively eliminate them from your home by following the tips and products suggested throughout this DIY guide.

 Identification